erf/error_or/README.md

 ## Features

-Write async code like you'd write synchronous, whilst still dealing with errors.
+Alternative error handling by wrapping a function that might throw an error, into a function that returns `ErrorOr`.

+Call the function that returns an `ErrorOr` without the try/catch and check if it `hasError` before calling `value`.

-Always return a value `ErrorOr` from an async function.
-Let the called function handle the error and return an `ErrorOr`.
-The caller can then `await` the result without a `try catch`.
+Alternatively, pass the throwing function to `trySync` or `tryAsync`; it will handle the try/catch and return an `ErrorOr` with the result.

-A subclass of `ErrorOr` contains either the expected value `T` or an error `Object` (usually an `Exception` returned from a `try catch`).

-Internally, we create a private subclass of `ErrorOr`, either a `_ValueWrapper` or an `_ErrorWrapper`, with the expected non-null value.

 `ErrorOr` can be used for both async and synchronous functions.

-## Getting started
+## API

-Make a function return a `Future<ErrorOr>`, which you'll `await` in the calling function or use the `trySync` or `tryAsync` methods given a function that throws.

 Create a `ErrorOr` instance by calling one of its factory constructors `value` or `error`.